-In addition to liabilities, the Statement of Net Position and the governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and, therefore, will not be recognized as an inflow of resources (revenue) until that time.
-The County reports four items in this category.
+In addition to liabilities, the Statement of Net Position and the governmental funds balance sheet reports a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of net assets that applies to a future period(s) and, therefore, will not be recognized as an inflow of resources (revenue) until that time.
+The County reports three items in this category.
 The first arises only under the modified accrual basis of accounting.
 Accordingly, these unavailable revenues are reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes which will be recognized as a deferred inflow of resources in the period in which the amounts become available.
 Additionally, the difference between expected and actual experience is recorded as a deferred inflow of resources and amortized against pension and OPEB expense over the remaining service lives of plan members.
-Also, the difference between projected investment return on investments and actual return on investments is also deferred and amortized against expense over the expected remaining service lives of plan members.
 Lastly, the initial amount of lease receivable adjusted for lease payments received at or before the lease commencement date is deferred and recognized as revenue over the life of the lease term.